annashipman/annashipman.github.io/_posts/2026-01-11-engineer-exec-translation.md

 I want to finish on one note to bear in mind.

-It is possible that after passing your proposal through the translation layer you realize it is not actually going to make the grade.
-You’ve done the above work and you cannot align your objectives with organizational objectives in a way that will make sense to execs.
+It is possible that after passing your proposal through the translation layer you realise it is not actually going to make the grade.
+You’ve done the above work and you cannot align your objectives with organisational objectives in a way that will make sense to execs.

 This can be a hard lesson, and in my career I’ve certainly had some disappointing rejections of work that I genuinely believed was important and valuable and that I was unable to gain buy-in on even when my exec team fully understood it.